thingsboard/thingsboard.github.io/docs/edge/use-cases/data-filtering-traffic-reduce.md

         title: 'Click on the "In-vehicle monitoring system" device row in the table to open device details.'
     2:
         image: /images/edge/use-cases/data-filtering/copy-access-token-item-3.png
-        title: 'Click on the "Copy Access Token" button.
+        title: 'Click on the "Copy access token" button.
 The token will be copied to your clipboard.'

 verifyDeviceTelemetryEdge:
     0:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-1.png
-        title: 'Navigate to the "Devices" page '
+        title: 'Navigate to the "Devices" page.'
     1:
         image: /images/edge/use-cases/data-filtering/verify-device-telemetry-item-2.png
         title: 'Click on the "In-vehicle monitoring system" device row in the table to open the device details.'